lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_1.md

 outcome ~ predictor + (1 | random_term)
 ```

 - `outcome`: $y$ variable.
-In cohorts, usually disease. {{1}}
+In cohorts, usually disease {{1}}
-- `predictor`: One or more $x$ variable.
-Variables thought to influence outcome. {{2}}
+- `predictor`: One or more $x$ variable {{2}}
+    - Fixed terms
+    - Variables thought to influence outcome
     - Using more variables: `predictor1 + predictor2 + ...`

 `@script`
 There are three parts to a mixed model formula: the outcome or y, the predictors or x, and the random term.

-The outcome in cohorts is usually the disease variable.
+The outcome in cohorts is usually the disease.

-The predictor part can be one or more predictor variables.
-You can add more predictors by separating them with a plus sign.
-The predictor variable of interest, called the exposure, is the one we hypothesize has a role in the the disease.
-Other predictors included are the confounders, which we will cover later.
+The predictor is the fixed term and can be one or more predictor variables, separated by a plus sign.
+The main predictor of interest, called the exposure, is the one we hypothesize has a role in the the disease.
+Other predictors include potential confounders, which we will cover later.

 ---